 Scattered storms, increasing clouds for Thursday

 FORT MYERS, Fla.
-There will be a high of 94 degrees with increased cloud cover and scattered storms throughout the afternoon and evening hours Thursday, WINK meteorologist Matt Devitt said.
+There will be a high of 93 degrees with increased cloud cover and scattered storms throughout the afternoon and evening hours Thursday, Devitt said.

-The morning is expected to stay dry as many students across Southwest Florida head off to school, Devitt said.
+Devitt suggested the best day for beach plans this weekend, but to also be aware of the summer forecast.

-“Now for the ride home, you know if the parents are picking the kids at school, or if you’re getting off at that bus stop, we have a chance of rain and storms, and it’s gonna be hot and humid with a high of 94 (degrees),” Devitt said.
+“If I had to pick a beach day, I would try Saturday … you have to do it early,” Devitt said.
+“The earlier, the better because we are going to have the development of our afternoon and evening scattered storms.”

 View an hourly forecast here.